 Outside India, I am very familiar with Singapore.
-I have been there many times and that’s due to having few relatives & friends there and that I usually stop-over en-route to my US trips.
-Also, Singapore is a shopper’s heaven for Electronics & Gadgets.
+I have been there many times and that’s due to having few relatives & friends there and that I usually stop over en route to my US trips.
+Also, Singapore is a shopper’s heaven for Electronics and gadgets.
 The last I travelled to Singapore was in November 2010 and this week for business meetings.
-In the last few trips, the craze for me on shopping gadgets has come down, for example when I went to the famous Funan IT Mall this time around I didn’t buy anytime – which is first for me!.
+In the last few trips, the craze for me on shopping gadgets has come down, for example when I went to the famous Funan IT Mall this time around I didn’t buy anything – which is a first for me!.
 This could be because I have most of the devices already (iPhone4, iPad2 from the US, Kinect for XBOX360 bought in India, Apple TV and so on).
-Second, most of the devices you get in India (Croma or Reliance Digital and so on) and the price difference is very less – buying in India saves you hassles of carrying them, warranty & customs duty in Airport.
-I have noticed that low-end & previous generation gadgets which move in volumes are now cheaper in India and on top of it you have to pay Singapore Taxes (of course you can get GST refund, but why the hassle).
+Second, most of the devices you get in India (Croma or Reliance Digital and so on) and the price difference is very low – buying in India saves you hassles of carrying them, warranty & customs duty in Airport.
+I have noticed that low-end & previous-generation gadgets which move in volumes are now cheaper in India and on top of it you have to pay Singapore Taxes (of course you can get a GST refund, but why the hassle).

 Sri Srinivasa Perumal Temple

 One of the days my uncle took me to the Sri Srinivasa Perumal Temple in Serangoon Road (Little India) where there was a Homam (offerings Hindu Ritual) to Lord Sudharshanar happening, I had a good Darshan.